 - Dark spots or lines floating in your vision

 If you have any of these symptoms, see a doctor right away.

 Your doctor will check your eyes and ask about your medical history.
-She'll put drops in your eyes to open up your pupils.
-She’ll use a tool called an ophthalmoscope to check your retina for signs of blockage or bleeding.
+They'll put drops in your eyes to open up your pupils.
+They’ll use a tool called an ophthalmoscope to check your retina for signs of blockage or bleeding.

 Sometimes, you may also need a test called optical coherence tomography.
-You’ll get drops to dilate your pupils, and a machine scans your eyes with rays of light to make a detailed image of your retina.
+You may get drops to dilate your pupils, and then a machine scans your eyes with rays of light to make a detailed image of your retina.

 There’s no cure for retinal vein occlusion.
 Your doctor can’t unblock the retinal veins.
-What she can do is treat any complications and protect your vision.
-She may recommend:
+What they can do is treat any complications and protect your vision.
+They may recommend: